Covid-19 Update 2: Family Drop-in returns

 We thank you for your continued support and cooperation.

 Please continue to watch this website and our Facebook pages for further updates.

 Due to the ongoing COVID-19 (and its variants) pandemic, we ask that you do NOT attend this event if you feel unwell.
 If you can, please take a Lateral Flow test before coming and don’t attend if the result is positive – even if you feel well.
 If in doubt, test or stay away.
 Thank you.

 The Family Drop-in meets once a month (almost always the 2nd Saturday of each month).
 Each session is open to ALL families with children with special needs.
-Our Drop In is a chance for the family to relax and play in a welcoming, non judgemental atmosphere.
-Parents get the chance to chat to other parents, make new friends and share experiences.
+Our Drop-In is a chance for the family to relax and play in a welcoming, non-judgemental atmosphere.
+Parents get the chance to chat with other parents, make new friends and share experiences.
 For children we have plenty of sensory toys and equipment, plus Arts and Crafts, ending the afternoon with a music session.

 As part of the drop-in, we offer an informational stand that contains more information about the various services we offer as well as information about other groups and services.

 We also occasionally have a visiting professional or visitor from another support service who is announced ahead of time (see individual calendar entry) so that you can prepare any questions you might have.